FinanceDev123/Email-Metrics-Analyzer/README.md

 • For Gmail users, IMAP Server: imap.gmail.com, Port: 993.
 • For Outlook users, IMAP Server: outlook.office365.com, Port: 993.

 Important: Be cautious when using your email credentials in scripts.
 Avoid sharing or exposing them.
 Use environment variables or encrypted configuration files whenever possible.
+Alternatively, if you only want to expirement with code you can always create a throwaway email account.

+Thank you for your attention.🙏